Amboy Public Records Directory

 Criminal Records

 The criminal records system in Miami County includes felony, misdemeanor, traffic, and sex offender registry records.
-The Miami County Sheriff's Office and local police departments maintain these records.
-Residents can conduct background checks through the Indiana State Police, which provides comprehensive criminal history reports.
-The Indiana Bureau of Investigation offers additional resources for residents seeking information on criminal records, ensuring that Miami County maintains a transparent and accessible criminal justice system.
+Residents can conduct background checks through the Indiana State Police, which provides criminal history reports.
+The Indiana State Police offers additional resources for residents seeking information on criminal records, so that Miami County maintains a transparent and accessible criminal justice system.

 Public Records Access